Pulse rate analysis

 from paradigma.pipelines.pulse_rate_pipeline import estimate_pulse_rate

-print("The standard default minimal window length for the pulse rate extraction is set to", config.tfd_length, "seconds.")
+print("The standard default minimal window length for the pulse rate extraction is set to", pulse_rate_ppg_config.tfd_length, "seconds.")

 df_pr = estimate_pulse_rate(